- EMF stands for electric and magnetic fields.

 - Certain low-frequency waves, known as ELFs, have shown a potential ability to impact humans at high exposure limits, although we don’t fully know what those impacts are.

-- Current EVs don’t have ELFs or magnetic fields that are powerful enough to harm humans, even if your head was placed on the floor.
+- Current EVs don’t have ELFs or magnetic fields that are powerful enough to harm humans.

 In the meantime, EV makers should probably do their best to ensure no excess exposure happens.